 Yellow Onion Skins – Looking for orange eggs?
 Use yellow onion skins.
 Save them over time or scoop them out of the bottom of the onion bin.
 These will turn your eggs a rustic terracotta orange.

 Spinach- You have to have green Easter eggs!
 Spinach will help you get the best shade of bright green.

 How Do You Naturally Dye Easter Eggs?

-It’s pretty easy, but it takes some prep work.
+It’s easy, but it takes some prep work.
 You will add your dye matter to 2 cups of cold water and bring it to a boil on the stove.
-For spinach, beets, red cabbage and other veggies you want to chop two cups before you put it in the water.
-Once you add to water make sure there is an inch of water over the dye matter.
-If there isn’t, just add more water.
-Once you bring the pot to a boil, turn the heat down to simmer for 30-60 minutes depending on how deep you want your colors.
-After you reach the desired time, take the pot off the heat and allow to cool.
-Once it is cool, strain if needed and then add your dye to a jar.
+For spinach, beets, red cabbage, and other veggies, chop two cups before you put them in the water.
+Once you add the vegetable matter to the boiling water, ensure an inch of water is over the dye matter.
+If there isn’t, add more water.
+Once you bring the pot to a boil, turn the heat down and simmer for 30-60 minutes, depending on how deep you want your colors.
+After you reach the desired time, take the pot off the heat and allow it to cool.
+Once it is cool, strain it if needed, and then add your dye to a jar.
 Add a tablespoon of white vinegar and then your eggs.
 Leave in refrigerator overnight, or longer, for brighter colors.

 Make a New, Safe Egg Dyeing Traditions

 Your colors won’t be as bright as the toxic colors, but who wants toxic brightness anyways?
 Kids will be amazed, and you will start a new holiday tradition without the toxins.
 Your kids will remember the fun and creativity!
 Check out our other healthy Easter ideas.
 You will give them healthy memories for a healthy lifestyle.